 The household cleaners you use to make your house spotlessly clean are loaded with various toxins.
 These toxins are utilized in all the household cleaners to make them more effective and to add a fragrance in them.

-The majority of us choose cleansers that have a pleasant fragrance.
+The majority of us choose cleaners that have a pleasant fragrance.
 However, these are the ones with the most toxic elements.

-The main problem is that we aren’t fully aware about the dangers these toxic ingredients poses.
+The main problem is that we aren’t fully aware of the dangers these toxic ingredients poses.

 It takes time to learn about them and sometimes it can be overwhelming.